What is the Form I-9?

 What steps need to happen?

-- You must verify your employee’s documentation and accept any documents from the List of Acceptable Documents within three days of an employee starting work.
+- You must verify your employee’s documentation and accept any documents from the List of Acceptable Documents within three business days of an employee starting work.
 You are verifying the employee’s identity and the employee’s authorization to work in the U.S.

 - Note: If the employee’s work will last less than three days, you must complete Section 2 of Form I-9 no later than the first day of work.